SnoringCatGames/surfacer/README.md

     -   We can use distance or duration as the edge weights.
 -   Execute playback of the instruction set for each edge of the path, in sequence.

+#### Dynamic edge optimization according to runtime approach

+At runtime, after finding a path through build-time-calculated edges, we try to optimize the jump-off points of the edges to better account for the direction that the player will be approaching the edge from.
+This produces more efficient and natural movement.
+The build-time-calculated edge state would only use surface end-points or closest points.
+We also take this opportunity to update start velocities to exactly match what is allowed from the ramp-up distance along the edge, rather than either the fixed zero or max-speed value used for the build-time-calculated edge state.

 #### Edge instructions playback

 When we create the edges, we represent the movement trajectories according to the sequence of instructions that would produce the trajectory.
 Each instruction is simply represented by an ID for the relevant input key, whether the key is being pressed or released, and the time.
 The player movement system can then handle these input key events in the same way as actual human-triggered input key events.

+#### Correcting for runtime vs buildtime trajectory discrepancies

+FIXME: ----------------

 ## Annotators